Circles to Degrees Converter

-Enter your circle value in the form below to get the value calculated in degrees.
+Enter the angle in circles below to get the value converted to degrees.

 A circle is the equivalent of 1 revolution around a circle, or 360°.